 - Where appropriate, do the job responsibilities compare to the Management Job Evaluation Plan and the benchmarks?

-Work currently performed within the Social Services component of the Government of Alberta has been evaluated using a point rating system.
+Work currently performed within the Social Services, including medical and rehabilitative services, component of the Government of Alberta has been evaluated using a point rating system.
 To assess whether a job falls within the Social Services component, consider the type of work performed.
 Determine the focus of the job: why does the job exist?
 Once you have clarified the job's purpose, determine whether the job belongs in this Subsidiary and, if so, in which Stream.
 In general, the work in this component has a focus on the social services system.
 Three groupings have been recognized in the Social Services component of the Alberta Public Service.
 These are: